ktonon/two-medium-model/README.md

 curvature but a consequence of a perpetual LeSage-style flux (the GCM), pumping kinetic energy into matter and into the LCM itself.
-Matter is not pointlike but a superposition of compressive and torsional standing waves with two distinct modes---lag and lead---that respond differently to background LCM density.
+Matter is not pointlike but a superposition of compressive and torsional standing waves with two distinct modes—lag and lead—that respond differently to background LCM density.
 And the interior is not a static solid but a conducting, liquid-like plasma, threaded by currents and stabilized by the very structure of the LCM.

-When these ingredients are considered together, a strikingly different---and surprisingly plausible---picture of the Earth emerges.
+When these ingredients are considered together, a strikingly different—and surprisingly plausible—picture of the Earth emerges.

 ### A dynamical interior shaped by a universal energy flux